jiren/gulp-injector/README.md

-#gulp-inject
+#gulp-injector
 >Inject files into code.

 > Made for gulp 3

 ## Usage
-First, install `gulp-inject` as a dev dependency:
+First, install `gulp-injector` as a dev dependency:
-`npm install --save-dev gulp-inject`
+`npm install --save-dev gulp-injector`

 Inject files by adding comments `inject` and filename.
 In following example it will include `my_module.js`.